royrwood/Gnome-Shell-Extension-Quarter-Tiling-Hotkeys/README.md

 A Gnome Shell Extension to move and resize the focused application to the four quarters or halves of the current monitor using hotkeys.

-There are lots of other great extentions out there that do all of this and more, but this is a nice, simple option, if that's all you're looking for.
+There are lots of other great extentions out there that do all of this and more, but this is a simple option, if that's all you're looking for.

 Notes to Myself:
 ================

+Some notes that were useful during development...

 Useful commands:
 ================